Scale your business with our modular plugins.

 Since you set 0 as the height and width, WordPress won’t save multiple copies of the images you upload.

-This is an excellent and effective method to reduce the number of thumbnails that your site creates.
+This is an excellent and effective method for reducing the number of thumbnails your site generates.

 3. Delete WordPress thumbnails with Plugins

-The third method to delete thumbnails in WordPress is by using plugins.
+The third method for deleting thumbnails in WordPress is to use plugins.
 In this section, we’re going to show you two great plugins for this task:

 Let’s have a look at each tool.